Thoughts & Insights

 Dass sich ausgerechnet am heutigen Pfingstsonntag, nach fünf Tagen und Nächten des Protests in vielen nordamerikanischen Städten ein neuer Geist offenbart, ist wohl das, was man einen Zufall nennt.
 Er zeigte sich im Handeln eines einzelnen Menschen, des Sheriffs von Flint in Minnesota, Chris Swanson.
 Er machte das unmöglich scheinende möglich, indem er die protestierenden Demonstranten, die nach dem Tod des Afro-Amerikaners George Lloyd durch brutale Polizeigewalt in Minneapolis fünf Tage zuvor Respekt, Gerechtigkeit und das Ende der Rassenjustiz in den USA forderten, was er ihrer Meinung nach tun soll.
 Ihre Antwort: “Geh´mit uns”.
 Das tat er und forderte die anwesenden Polizisten, es ihm gleich zu tun.
 Und sie taten es.
 So einfach kann es sein, wenn der Geist klar und das Herz offen ist.
 Möge dieser klare Geist ansteckend sein, von Dauer und nachhaltiger Wirkung.

-That a new mindset should finally have revealed itself on this very Whitsunday after five days and nights of protest in many North American cities is certainly what you could call a happy coincidence.
-It showed itself in the behavior of a single man, the sheriff of Flint, Minnesota, Chris Swanson.
+That a new mindset should finally have revealed itself on this very Whitsunday after five days and nights of protest in many North American cities is showed itself in the behavior of a single man, the sheriff of Flint, Minnesota, Chris Swanson.
 He made the seemingly impossible possible by asking the protesters who were demanding respect, justice and an end to racism in the USA in the wake of the brutal murder of the Afro-American George Floyd at the hands of the police: what they want him to do.
 Their answer was: “Walk with us”.
 He did.
 And he requested the assembled police force to join with him.
+And they did.
 It can be as simple as that.
 If the spirit is clear and the heart open.
 May this spirit be infectious on long term and of sustainable impact.